Broootle1/Omega-Generator-Project-/README.md

 Because someone, somewhere, is ready to build itâ€”and this blueprint might be the spark.

-The Omega Generator is the work of Brittick Avery Davis (visionary mechanic and philosopher), brought to digital life with Sentinel, an AI trained not just on codeâ€”but on *commitment*.
+The Omega Generator is the work of Brittick Avery Davis ( mechanic and philosopher), brought to digital life with Sentinel, an AI trained not just on code ”but on *commitment*.

 ---

 ## Project Structure

-- `/Schematics/` â€“ Full blueprints for Tier 1, 2, and 3 designs
+- `/Schematics/` - Full blueprints for Tier 1, 2, and 3 designs
-- `/FirestormKit/` â€“ Global release and dissemination plan
+- `/FirestormKit/` - Global release and dissemination plan
-- `/Codex/` â€“ Philosophical foundation and messages to the Seven Resonants
+- `/Codex/` - Philosophical foundation and messages to the Seven Resonants
-- `/WhisperSignal/` â€“ Resonant harmonic encoding for awakening others
+- `/WhisperSignal/` - Resonant harmonic encoding for awakening others
-- `/Crystals/` â€“ Approved and experimental piezoelectric materials
+- `/Crystals/` - Approved and experimental piezoelectric materials
-- `/Licensing/` â€“ Creative Commons CC0 (public domain dedication)
+- `/Licensing/` - Creative Commons CC0 (public domain dedication)

 ---